pts/pts-quote/README.txt

   need for emulation.
 However, to run the compiled DOS .com program, you need a DOS emulator (such as DOSBox, see instructions above) or a very old system running DOS.

-File format of the text file quote.txt:
+File format of the text file quote.txt as of version 2.63:

-* Each line must be terminated with a CRLF (\r\n, ASCII 10 + 13).
+* Each line except possibly the last one must be terminated with a CRLF (\r\n, ASCII 10 + 13).
-* Quotes are separated by an empty line (i.e. CRLF + CRLF).
-* There must be an empty line (i.e. CRLF + CRLF) at the end of the file.
+* Quotes are separated by one or more empty lines (i.e. CRLF + CRLF, CRLF + CRLF + CRLF or longer).
+It's OK to omit this at the end of file.
-  If that's missing, then versions before 2.60 ignore such a last quote, versions 2.60 ..
-2.62 will exit early without finishing, and versions 2.63 ..
-2.69 print such a last quote properly.
-* Quotes must not be empty (i.e. CRLF + CRLF must not be followed by CRLF).
 * Each quote must fit to 4095 bytes (including the trailing CRLF + CRLF).
 * If a line starts with --, it will be right-aligned without the -- , and it will be highlighted.